SkylineCommunications/dataminer-docs/release-notes/DxMs/artifactdeployer_change_log.md

 Improved robustness for deployments by adding and improving retry mechanisms.

 > [!TIP]
-> To make use of all the enhancements, also update to Orchestrator 1.5.5.
+> To make use of all the enhancements, also install Orchestrator 1.5.5.

 #### 22 January 2024 - Enhancement - ArtifactDeployer 1.6.5 - Added DMA ID to deployment events [ID_38485]